 FedEx is used less than UPS for Ebay and Amazon for several reasons.
-One specific reason FedEx is used less is because it is not an option for sellers with an Amazon webstore.
+One specific reason FedEx is used less is that it is not an option for sellers with an Amazon web store.
 Etsy is very compatible with shipping packages via FedEx.
 Below are some helpful links for shipping packages via FedEx.

 • FedEx Restrictions – Since FedEx is often used by sellers to ship international, becoming familiar with international shipping restrictions is important.

 DHL is very rarely used by sellers on either platform for domestic shipments.
 Rates are often not comparable with the other three major carriers for domestic shipments.
 Where DHL does often excel is international shipments and rural area shipments.
 In fact, many international customers' request for DHL shipping.
 Below are some links to help become more familiar with DHL rules and Guidelines.